wp-plugins/youtube-video-player/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WordPress YouTube Embed plugin is convenient tool for adding YouTube videos to your website.
+WordPress YouTube EYouTube Embed plugin is an convenient tool for adding video to your website.
-You can use our WordPress YouTube Embed plugin to add YouTube videos in posts/pages, widgets.
+Use YouTube Embed plugin to add YouTube videos in posts/pages, widgets.
 YouTube Embed plugin have user-friendly and simple admin panel, so you can insert YouTube videos very easily and quickly.

 == Description ==